brooks-builds/full-stack-todo-rust-course/README.md

 - [x] Create the database schema
 - [x] Create init.sql file
 - [x] Dockerize database
-- [ ] Create the backend
+- [x] Create the backend
-- [ ] Put a unique constraint on the username field in the db
+- [x] Put a unique constraint on the username field in the db
-- [ ] Create list of components to make
-- [ ] Create atomic components
 - [ ] Create the frontend
 - [ ] Set up docker compose for all of the pieces